 Please take note and examine it for yourselves.
 Think of all who bear responsibility in the Family, think of the oldest and middle generation, of the Schoenstatt Priests, of the women, of the Sisters of Mary.
 By far the majority - perhaps with a single exception - have for decades connected their destiny with mine.
-Am I mistaken when I state that it can be proved that their calling to Schoenstatt was always connected with a personal meeting with me?
+Am I mistaken when I state that it can be proved that their calling to Schoenstatt is connected with a personal meeting with me?
 I would be grateful if you would examine such statements for yourselves, because I am anxious that we should feel inwardly united in the way the Triune God has wanted it from eternity.
-"Quod Deus iunxit homo non separet" - What God has united, no one may separate.
+"Quod Deus iunxit homo non separet."

-This mutual faithfulness becomes all the deeper, all the stronger, the more we see how God has connected human destinies in a unique way.
-When and where did these meetings take place?
-It would be tactless to lift the veil from so many mysteries in this public gathering.
-When I think of the first generation and of all who are now working directly with me, it is obvious that their childlikeness received an answer from me.
+This bilateral faithfulness becomes all the deeper, all the stronger, the more we see how God has combined human destinies in a unique way.
+Yes, when and where did these meetings take place?
+It would be tactless to life the veil from so many mysteries in this public gathering.
+When I think of the first generation, of all those who are now working directly with me, it is obvious that their childlikeness received an answer from me.
 Their whole lives have been united with what I thought and wanted.
+If I also think of the first generation of our Schoenstatt Priests, or of our Sisters, I usually know that the first meeting took place during a Conference or a private discussion.
+And I believe I could even prove to the individuals in detail: That's where grace started to work, that's where we came into deeper contact, and from there our relationship has become extremely fruitful.

-If I think of the first generation of our Schoenstatt Priests, or of our Sisters, I know that the first meeting usually took place during a conference, or a private conversation.
-I believe I could even prove to the individuals in detail: That's where grace started to work, that's where we came into deeper contact, and from there our relationship has become extremely fruitful.
-Yes, my dear Schoenstatt Family, that is how it is.
-This first contact has on the whole been uniquely and profoundly alive and active in the time that followed.
-The whole, widespread work, before which we now stand with wonder, has grown out of this united work in the depths of your souls on a personal and community basis.
+Yes, my dear Schoenstatt Family, that is how it is, this first contact has on the whole been uniquely and profoundly alive and active in the time that followed.
+The whole, widespread work, before which we now stand with wonder, has grown out of this integrated work in the depths of your souls on a personal and community basis.